Charles Shipman Payson Building: Interior design details

-Behind the controversial façade lie many galleries with clean white walls and pine floors with granite stripping set into the floor.
+Behind the controversial façade lies many galleries with clean white walls and pine floors with granite stripping set into the floor.
 This granite marks off twenty-foot by twenty-foot spaces, thought by Cobb to be the smallest desirable gallery space.
 Around these square spaces, granite strips also delineate rectangular circulation spaces around each square.
-Over certain granite strips, Cobb placed walls with wide cutout doors to shape various sized gallery spaces.
+Over certain granite strips, Cobb placed walls with wide cutout doors to shape various-sized gallery spaces.

-To reflect and accommodate the diversity of the Homer paintings, Cobb not only strategically placed walls to create different sized gallery spaces, but also varied the ceiling height from 12.5 to 25 to 37.5 feet (3.8–11.4 m) high.
+To reflect and accommodate the diversity of the Homer paintings, Cobb not only strategically placed walls to create different-sized gallery spaces but also varied the ceiling height from 12.5 to 25 to 37.5 feet (3.8–11.4 m) high.
 These diverse gallery spaces were intentionally designed to provide no clear path through the museum.
-Cobb claimed that this layout reflected the lack of ordering grand boulevards and grids in the modest cities of New England.
+Cobb claimed that this layout reflected the lack of grand boulevards and grids in the modest cities of New England.
 Further, Cobb’s layout of the galleries allows a visitor standing in one gallery to see glimpses of several other galleries, often on multiple levels, through the wide gallery doors.
 This gives the visitor a sense of adventure and anticipation as he or she travels through the galleries.

 Perhaps the most compelling feature of the galleries is the lighting, rivaling that of Louis Kahn’s Kimball Gallery.
 The galleries are lit with cascading domed ceilings, which are filled with daylight from superimposed octagonal clerestory lanterns based on the Dulwich College Art Gallery by John Soane.
 Clerestories permit maximum sunlight to enter the gallery while avoiding direct rays hitting the gallery walls.
 This natural light is accompanied by incandescent track lighting, although this artificial lighting is often left off during the day.
 The shifting light entering the museum animates, diffuses, and shapes the galleries below, celebrating the museum's collections with “Portland Light.”